-Additional note (e.g. if leave payments are often supplemented by collective agreements; employer exclusions or rights to postpone)
+Additional note (e.g., if leave payments are often supplemented by collective agreements; employer exclusions or rights to postpone)

 - All employees covered by collective agreements receive full earnings during part or all of the Parental leave period (a maximum coverage may be set in the agreements, however); see above in section 1a additional note. - See section 1a regarding the reimbursement fund for the self-employed. - From 2007, the industrial sector (representing 7,000 employers nationwide, including production, service, knowledge, and IT, and encompassing more than 500,000 employees) introduced a paid father's quota in Parental leave.
 The entitlement was up to nine weeks' Parental leave with payment.
 Three weeks of this Parental leave with pay for the father, three weeks for the mother, and three weeks for the parents to share the weeks for the mother and the father respectively were quotas and, therefore, lost if not used.
-Later agreements have prolonged the period to first 4+4+3 weeks (in 2014)12, to 5+5+3 weeks (in 2017) and from 2020, 8+5+3, i.e. the father has now the right to half of the earmarked weeks13 14. - In the 2012 agreement for the industrial sector, a clause was removed.
+Later agreements have prolonged the period to first 4+4+3 weeks (in

+- $2014)^{12}$ , to 5+5+3 weeks (in 2017) and from 2020, 8+5+3, i.e., the father has now the right to half of the earmarked weeks . - In the 2012 agreement for the industrial sector, a clause was removed.
 This clause determined that pay during Parental leave was contingent on leave being taken immediately after the Maternity leave, i.e. week 15 after birth.
-The clause reduced the flexibility of use considerably; especially in the fathers' uptake of Parental leave (Bloksgaard, 200915).
+The clause reduced the flexibility of use considerably; especially in the fathers' uptake of Parental leave (Bloksgaard, 2009 15).
 Now, parents covered by this agreement can take Parental leave with pay within a year after the birth of the child. - In spring 2008, a similar Parental leave model was also introduced for employees working in the public sector.
 If both parents work in the state sector, they are entitled to leave with full payment for 6+6+6 weeks' Parental leave 14 weeks of Maternity leave and 18 weeks of Parental leave, all with full payment, making a total of 32 weeks.
 Six weeks was earmarked for the mother, six weeks for the father, and six weeks could be shared.
-As a part of the labour market negotiations in spring 2015, fathers employed in the public sector got one further week earmarked with full payment, making a total of seven weeks.
+As a part of the labour market negotiations in spring 2015, fathers employed in the public sector got one further week earmarked with full payment, making a total of seven weeks. - After the introduction of the earmarked leave in September 2022 parents are now situated equally in regard to their right to Parental leave after divorce. - Before September 2022 parents could be situated differently after divorce.
+In principle, they had identical rights to Parental leave.
+However, if the parents disagreed about how to share the leave, it was the parent with whom the child resides, who decides how the Parental leave is split, in most cases the mother.
+Also, a father who was not married to the mother or in a registered partnership could also risk losing his formal status as a father, and therefore the eligibility to Parental leave.
+This could happen if the mother finds another partner and registers him as the parent.